kingfengji/gcForest/README.md

 gcForest v1.0
 ========
+This is the official clone for the implementation of gcForest.

 Package Official Website: http://lamda.nju.edu.cn/code_gcForest.ashx

 This package is provided "AS IS" and free for academic usage.
 You can run it at your own risk.
 For other purposes, please contact Prof. Zhi-Hua Zhou (zhouzh@lamda.nju.edu.cn).